postmanlabs/labs-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 #### **New button**
-In the header toolbar, click the **New** button.
+1. In the header toolbar, click the **New** button.

 Image

 The Create New screen appears.
 Image

-Note: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.
+2. Click Environment and enter a name for the new environment.
-Click Environment and enter a name for the new environment.
+3. Add the variables you want to save as key-value pairs.
-Add the variables you want to save as key-value pairs.
+4. Click Add.

-Click Add.
+**Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.

  #### **
 Launch screen**